tyngbayi/Using_LAUS_flatfiles/README.md

 # Using_LAUS_flatflies
-This repo describes steps to get quickly get LAUS data into analysis ready format
+This repo describes steps to quickly get LAUS data into an analysis-ready format.